 At least 3 days, which gives you time for Kolona beach, the thermal springs, Chora, and a few other beaches.
 A week is ideal if you want to explore more beaches, take a day trip to Serifos or Sifnos, and settle into the island’s relaxed rhythm.

 May–June and September–October are ideal.
 Warm weather, calm sea, and much fewer crowds.
-July–August is peak season when the island fills with Athenian visitors.
-The Panagia Kanala festival on August 15th is spectacular if you’re there for it.
+July–August is peak season, when the island is filled with Athenian visitors.
+The Panagia Kanala festival on August 15th is spectacular if you’re there.